Skip to content

 2 Scope

-This procedure applies to all University Members and should be read in conjunction with the Financial Management Practice Manual (FMPM), the Code of Conduct Policy, the Council Conflict of Interest Policy and Procedure and the Employee Conflict of Interest Procedure.
+This Procedure applies to all University Members and should be read in conjunction with the Code of Conduct Policy, the Council Conflict of Interest Policy and Procedure, the Employee Conflict of Interest Procedure and the Financial Management Practice Manual (FMPM), where relevant.

 • contributed or donated Asset(s) that have an associated donation agreement;

-• Gifts and Benefits given or received under the Recognition and Reward Policy, the Study Assistance Procedure or any approved Employee health and wellbeing program, Employee benefits provider or recognition and rewards program; and
+• gifts or benefits given or received under the Recognition and Reward Policy, the Study Assistance Procedure or any approved Employee health and wellbeing program, Employee benefits provider or recognition and rewards program.

 3 Procedure Overview